-- 2. At the 16th meeting of the Conference of the Parties (CoP16; Bangkok 2013), the Parties adopted several Decisions related to Annotations.
-Decision 16.162 directs the Standing Committee to establish a working group on annotations, provides an extensive list of tasks for the working group, and instructs the working group to report at the 65th (SC65; Geneva 2014) and 66th meetings (SC66; Geneva 2015) of the Standing Committee.
-However, the Standing Committee at its 64th meeting (Bangkok 2013) did not establish the working group.
-Given the extensive list of tasks directed to the working group, and the instructions in Decision 16.162 to report to SC65, the United States as Chair of the prior Standing Committee working group on annotations, asked the Chair of the Standing Committee for his support in reconvening the working group on an interim basis, with the membership and chairmanship as it was at SC62.
+- 2. At the 16th meeting of the Conference of the Parties (CoP16; Bangkok, 2013), the Parties adopted several Decisions related to Annotations.
+Decision 16.162 directs the Standing Committee to establish a working group on annotations, provides an extensive list of tasks for the working group, and instructs the working group to report at the 65th (SC65; Geneva, 2014) and 66th meetings (SC66; Geneva, 2015) of the Standing Committee.
+However, the Standing Committee at its 64th meeting (Bangkok, 2013) did not establish the working group.
+Given the extensive list of tasks directed to the working group, and the instructions in Decision 16.162 to report to SC65, the United States as Chair of the prior Standing Committee working group on annotations asked the Chair of the Standing Committee for his support in reconvening the working group on an interim basis, with the membership and chairmanship as it was at SC62 (Geneva, 2012).
 The United States proposed that the interim working group address some of the more overarching and straightforward issues contained in the relevant CoP16 Decisions.
 The Chair of the Standing Committee agreed to the proposal, and the United States, with the United Kingdom as Vice-Chair, reconvened the working group to work electronically until SC65.
 At SC65, the Standing Committee will formally convene the Working Group on Annotations as well as determine the membership and chairmanship. - 3.
-Attached is a draft of a document that will be submitted for consideration by the Standing Committee at SC65.
-The document is presented to the Animals and Plants Committees, in recognition of the important role they play in discussions related to annotations, inviting them to note the document.
-Additional text will be added to the document, as noted in the document, based on discussions within the interim working group between now and the submission deadline for SC65. - 4.
+The members of the interim annotations working group are as follows: Australia, Canada, China, Costa Rica, the Democratic Republic of the Congo, France, Germany, Indonesia, Japan, Switzerland, Thailand, the United Kingdom, the United States, the European Commission, the CITES Secretariat, IUCN, Human Society International, International Fragrance Association (IFRA), Lewis & Clark College/International Environmental Law Project, IWMC World Conservation Trust, TRAFFIC, and the Interim Chairs of the Animals and Plants Committees. - 4.
 The purpose of this document is to begin addressing some of the fundamental elements of the several Decisions related to annotations, which were adopted at CoP16.
 Specifically, this document addresses the first part of paragraph a) of Decision 16.162, on the shared understanding among Parties of annotations, and Decision 16.161, on where definitions of terms in annotations should be included under CITES.
-We note that the second part of paragraph a) of Decision 16.162 on "the adoption of appropriate and reasonable procedures for crafting plant annotations" is not addressed in this document and will have to be included in the work of the working group following its formal establishment at SC65.
-The document includes several recommendations for the Standing Committee to consider at SC65. - 5.
-At CoP16, the Parties adopted Decision 16.162 on Annotations as follows:
+We note that the second part of paragraph a) of Decision 16.162 on "the adoption of appropriate and reasonable procedures for crafting plant annotations" is not addressed in this document and will have to be